chsxf/mfx.wiki.mirror/Using-Databases.md

 ## Conclusion

 You are now ready to continue your journey the framework.
-Go to the [[Framework Reference]] to get a deeper look into <abbr title="php-micro-framework in short">MFX</abbr>.
+Go to the [[Framework Reference]] to get a deeper look into MFX.